xopxe/micro_rosso_platformio/README.md

   source ~/microros_ws/install/local_setup.bash
   ```

-We recommend adding `source ~/microros_ws/install/local_setup.bash` to your `.bashrc` file.
 Once micro-ros is installed, when using serial transport to communicate with the microcontroller you can run it as follows

 ```sh
 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0